FrontEndFoxes/curriculum/workshop/mini2.md

 </script>
 ```
-Now copy the whole `v-card` component with `class="dog-card"` from `App.vue` and paste it inside the template tag.
+Now copy the whole `v-card` component that contains the favorite dogs (it's near the bottom) from `App.vue` and paste it inside the template tag.
 You can delete it from `App.vue`.

-We should pass pass the certain dog image link somehow.
+We now need a way to pass the dog image we want to view from the parent to the child.
 To do so, Vue uses `props`.

 ::: tip 💡
 Props are custom attributes you can register on a component.
 When a value is passed to a prop attribute, it becomes a _prop_erty on that component instance.
 In our case the `Dog` component will have a `dog` property, passed from its parent `App` component.